-1.7.2 Creating the Disk Label
+1.7.3 Creating the Disk Label

 The disk label contains a variety of information about the storage device.
 Included in the label are settings for a performance enhancement feature called Command Tagged Queuing (CTQ).
 In order to utilize CTQ, it must be enabled in the disk label for each RAID Array logical unit that is visible to the host.
-In the following example, CTQ is enabled and the queue depth are set for Loop ID 64, LUN 4.
+In the following example, CTQ is enabled and the queue depth is set.